lord-vesel/dcs-doc/en/dev-docs/ah64d/fmc.md

 - Pedal displacement ≤3% in yaw axis from the force trim reference position

-- Force trim release is not pressed
+- Force trim is not pressed

 - Yaw rate <3° per second